mjbradvica/personal-website-articles/2021/n-predicate-builder-introduction.md

     .ThenByAge();
 ```

-The main difference is that you can re-use your predicates any query you so wish.
-So having redundant clauses that may appear in dozens of queries such as...
+The main difference is that you can re-use your predicates with any desired query.
+So, instead of redundant clauses that may appear in dozens of queries such as--

 ```csharp
     .Where(x => x.Age >= 10);
 ```

-now becomes re-usable, testable methods.
+--you now have re-usable, testable methods.

 ```csharp
 public PersonQueries IsOlderThan(int age)